microsoft/vscode-react-native/README.md

   }
   ```

-  You can find more information on how to setup your application to work with Windows in [React Native for macOS Getting started instruction](https://microsoft.github.io/react-native-windows/docs/rnm-getting-started)
+  You can find more information on how to setup your application to work with macOS in [React Native for macOS Getting started instruction](https://microsoft.github.io/react-native-windows/docs/rnm-getting-started)

 ## TypeScript and Haul